zombodb/zombodb/ZQL.md

 Whereas `jumped wo/2 quick` would *not* match because order was required.

-Proximity clauses can be chained together and are evaluated right-to-left.
+Proximity clauses can be chained together and are evaluated left-to-right.
 For example:

-`quick w/2 jumped w/4 back` is evaluated as if it were written as `quick w/2 (jumped w/4 back)`.
+`quick w/2 jumped w/4 back` is evaluated as if it were written as `((quick w/2 jumped) w/4 back)`.

 Additionally, phrase proximity is supported.
 For example: